Xanthorrhoea: Cultivation

 In the bush the flowers could reveal directions, since flowers on the warmer, sunnier side – usually north – of the spike often open before the flowers on the cooler side facing away from the sun.

 The resin from Xanthorrhoea plants is used in spear-making and is an invaluable adhesive for Aboriginal people, often used to patch up leaky coolamons (water containers) and even yidaki (didgeridoos).
 The dried flower stalk scape was also used to generate fire by the hand drill friction method.

+On the Tasmanian island of lungtalanana, Aboriginal people use the leaves for weaving.

 Resin collected from the plant was used in Australia until the mid-twentieth century for the following purposes: